 The Fed can step in on an emergency basis as lender of last resort, providing liquidity to the banking system.

-When the normal functioning of financial markets is disrupted or when banks and other depository institutions are experiencing unusual stress, financial institutions may be hard pressed to get the funds they need to finance day-to-day operations.
-Private credit markets may seize up, making loans unavailable at reasonable prices.
+When the normal functioning of financial markets is disrupted, financial institutions may be hard-pressed to get the funds they need to finance day-to-day operations.
+Private credit markets may seize up, making loans available only at elevated interest rates.
 The Fed can step in on an emergency basis as lender of last resort, providing liquidity to the banking system.
-The Fed can serve this function in a number of ways.
-It can buy government securities on the open market, thereby injecting money into the banking system.
-Reserve Banks can lend directly to depository institutions, transactions known as “discount window” loans.
-The day after the September 11 terrorist attacks, discount window lending totaled more than 200 times the daily average for the previous month.
+For example, it can buy government securities on the open market, thereby injecting money into the banking system.
+Reserve Banks also can lend directly to depository institutions, transactions known as “discount window” loans.
+The day after the September 2001 terrorist attacks, discount window lending totaled more than 200 times the daily average for the previous month.
 In such a crisis situation, the Fed’s role as liquidity provider helps to restore confidence in the financial system by enabling banks to meet their short-term payment obligations.

-In normal times, banks borrow from the discount window only when they are having trouble raising funds in the private markets.
-But when the interbank lending markets are severely impaired, as happened during the recent financial crisis, the discount window can become the primary source of funds for many banks at the same time.
-To make it easier for banks to borrow through the discount window during the crisis, the Fed implemented a number of changes.
+In normal times, banks borrow from the discount window only when they are having trouble raising funds in the private market.
+But when these markets are severely impaired, as happened during the 2007–2008 financial crisis, the discount window can become the primary source of funds for many banks at the same time.
+To make it easier for banks to borrow through the discount window during the crisis, the Fed implemented a number of targeted changes.
 These included reducing the difference between the interest charged on discount rate loans and the Fed’s target for the federal funds rate, extending loans for longer periods, and conducting auctions for discount window credit.
-As financial conditions improve, these relaxed terms for discount window lending were phased out.
+Once financial conditions improved, these relaxed terms for discount window lending were phased out.
 In response to the COVID-19 pandemic and associated disruptions to financial markets, the Fed again reduced the difference between the interest charged on discount rate loans and the federal funds rate, and extended loans for longer periods.